How the Oblique Drift Instability Alters Solar Wind Heating and Constrains the Distribution of Solar Wind Observations

-How weakly collisional plasmas are heated is a long-standing open question, whose answer is central to explaining the heating and acceleration of the solar wind.
 Launched in 2018, \emph{Parker Solar Probe (PSP)} \cite{Fox_2016} has reached the so-called \Alfven surface \cite{Kasper_2021_PhRvL}, inside which the solar wind bulk speed is lower than the \Alfven speed $v_A = w_{\parallel,p} / \beta_{\parallel,p}^{1/2}=B/\sqrt{\mu_0 m_p n_p}$, where $w_{\parallel,p}^2 = 2 k_B T_{\parallel,p} / m_p$ is the proton thermal speed and $m_p$ is the mass of the proton.
-At these distances, the plasma is magnetically connected to the surface of the Sun.
-It has been hypothesized that around this surface the solar wind heating is significantly enhanced \cite{Meyer-Vernet_2007,Kasper_2019_Alfven}.
-Various mechanisms have been invoked to explain preferential perpendicular heating in this region, e.g. Stochastic Heating \cite{Chandran_2010} or Ion Cyclotron (IC) Heating \cite{Hollweg_1999b,Cranmer_2000}.
-Initial in situ measurements \cite{Bowen:2025,Adhikari:2025} have not conclusively demonstrated the conditions that would account for the enhancement of these processes in the near-Sun solar wind at or below the \Alfven surface.
+We define parallel proton plasma beta $\beta_{\parallel,p}= 2 \mu_0 n_p k_b T_{\parallel,p}/B^2$ and temperature anisotropy $T_{\perp,p} / T_{\parallel,p}$; $\mu_0$, $k_b$, and $n_p$ are the magnetic permeability of vacuum, Boltzmann constant, and proton density, respectively.
+At distances within the Alfven surface, \Alfven waves generated in situ can travel back to the surface of the Sun.
+It has been hypothesized that inside this surface the solar wind heating is significantly enhanced \cite{Meyer-Vernet_2007,Kasper_2019_Alfven}.
+Various mechanisms have been invoked to explain preferential perpendicular heating in this region, e.g. Stochastic Heating \cite{Chandran_2010,Martinovic_2020_ApJS} or IC Heating \cite{Hollweg_1999b,Cranmer_2000,Bowen_2024_ApJ}.
+Initial in situ measurements in a sub-\Alfvenic plasma \cite{Bowen:2025,Adhikari:2025} have not consistently shown the enhancement of these processes in the near-Sun solar wind at or below the \Alfven surface.

-Bounding the low-$\beta$, high $T_{\perp,p} / T_{\parallel,p}$ region of phase space is one of the many questions that can potentially be answered using \emph{PSP's} unique set of observations; such work requires theoretical treatment tailored to the observed environment.
-Over the course of the mission to date, we observe limitations on the minimum $\beta$ values, with the parameters rarely observed to be below 1\% \cite{Huang_2025_ApJ}.
+Each component of the plasma velocity distribution function (VDF) can be anisotropic, with distinct temperatures perpendicular and parallel to the direction of the magnetic field \cite{Matteini_2007_GRL}.
+The two populations can also have different speeds along the magnetic field, producing a commonly observed inter-component drift \cite{Durovcova_2019_SoPh}.
+These anisotropies and relative drifts often store a significant percentage of the system's ``free'' energy \cite{Chen_2016_ApJ,Klein_2018,Martinovic_2023_ApJ_Ins_2}.
+Significant departures from LTE can drive the system unstable, generating electromagnetic fluctuations that act to reduce the free energy source of the instability \cite{Stix_1992,Gary_1993}.
+The predictions made by linear Vlasov--Maxwell theory imply that the onset of instabilities at kinetic scales effectively constrain the non-thermal features of the VDF and, consequently, the parameter space distribution \cite{Kasper_2002_GRL,Matteini_2007_GRL,Huang_2020_ApJS,Martinovic_2021_ApJ_Ins_1,Bandyopadhyay_2022_PhPl,Tong:2019,Verscharen:2022}.